Supported Postgres Extensions

 Illustration by Annie Ruygt of a balloon doing a lot of tasks

-Fly.io Managed Postgres (MPG) clusters include all modules and extension provided with the default Postgres 16 distribution.
+Fly.io Managed Postgres (MPG) clusters include all modules and extensions provided with the default Postgres 16 distribution.
 This includes commonly used tools and utilities like pgcrypto, pg_stat_monitor, and citext.
+The PostgreSQL Extensions page allows you to enable or disable trusted PostgreSQL extensions for your managed database cluster.
+Extensions add extra functionality to your database, such as new data types, functions, or capabilities.

-By default the plpgsql, pg_stat_monitor, and pgaudit extensions are enabled.
-Other supported extensions can be added by connecting to your cluster and running
+By default the plpgsql, pg_stat_monitor, and pgaudit extensions are enabled and cannot be disabled.

 Supported Third Party Extensions